 Expert Interview (Part 2): Tobi Bosede on Using Machine Learning to Predict Trading Volumes

-At the Strata Data Conference in New York City in the fall, Paige Roberts of Syncsort had a chance to sit down with Tobi Bosede, Sr. Machine Learning Engineer.
+At the Strata Data Conference in New York City in the fall, Paige Roberts of Syncsort had a chance to sit down with Tobi Bosede (@AniTobiB), Sr. Machine Learning Engineer.

 In the first part of this blog, Bosede spoke on what goes into being a Machine Learning Engineer as well as some of the projects she is currently involved with.
 In this part, Bosede will dive into predicting trade volumes and the correlation between volume and volatility.